notepad-plus-plus/npp-usermanual/content/docs/function-list.md

 4. A file named `unitTest.result.json` will be generated.
 Rename it as `unitTest.expected.result`.
 5. Run unit tests (check above [Unit tests](#unit-tests) section) to make sure your parser rule (xml file) won't cause any regression.

-### Unit test file is present
+#### Unit test file is present

 If you're improving an existing parser, and `unitTest` is present, then you should **modify the existing unitTest file** or **add a new unitTest file**.
-If your modification of parser is for covering few more cases, then you can add these case into the existing unitTest file.
+If your modification of the parser is for covering few more cases, then you can add these case into the existing unitTest file.
 Otherwise if the modification is for covering the other categories and you have to add a lot of functions to test, you can just leave the current unitTest file as it is, and add your new unitTest file.

 **- Modify the existing unitTest file**